mjzlak/mjzlak/README.md

 ### More about me:

   - 🔭 I’m currently working on C
-  - 🌱 I’m presently learning more about Solidity and P2P
+  - 🌱 I’m presently learning more about P2P
   - 📫 You can reach me on [Linkedin](https://www.linkedin.com/in/marie-loeffer-a91520263/)

 [![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/custom_images/yellow_img.png)](https://www.buymeacoffee.com/mjzlak)